Skip to content

 Local's Tip

-Treats, the bakery on Main Street, makes some of the best bread and pastries in the Midcoast.
+Treats, the bakery and specialty market at 80 Main Street, makes some of the best bread and pastries in the Midcoast, and the cheese and wine selection is the quiet bonus.
 It is a locals-first spot where you are more likely to overhear town planning gossip than tourist chatter.
 Get there before 9 AM for the best selection.

 Wiscasset vs Damariscotta: which is better?